rediris/infrastrukt/README.md

 * Fixed Reveal, Orbit and Tabs not showing up
 * Added more specific media queries for iPhone & iPad (Portrait + Landscape)
 * Added simple jQuery coda-like tooltips
+* Fixed the modal box (Reveal) only appearing relatively, now fixed to 150px from screen height.
 * Added apple-touch-icon support
 * Added Google jQuery CDN with fallback to local copy